It takes clarity

 to move forward

-ASCOR is the first publicly available, independent, and open-source investor framework and database assessing the climate action and alignment of sovereign bond issuers.
+ASCOR is the first publicly available, independent, and open-source investor framework and database assessing the climate-related opportunities and risks of sovereign bond issuers.

 Introducing ASCOR